cloudsmith-io/cloudsmith-maven-wagon/README.md

 #### Precedence

-You can configure the library with your API Key in one of three ways (in order of precedence):
+You can configure the library with your API Key in one of following ways (in order of precedence):

 1. System Property
 2. Environment Variable